Hypergeometric Functions over Finite Fields: An application to Hypergeometric Abelian Varieties

+In this section, we give an explicit application of the use of finite field formulas in computing the arithmetic invariants of hypergeometric varieties.
+Specifically, we use the finite field quadratic transformation from Theorem \ref{thm:quad-2F1} to obtain the decomposition of a generically 4-dimensional abelian variety arising naturally from the generalized Legendre curve $y^{12}=x^9(1-x)^5(1-\l x)$.

-In \cite{WIN3a}, the authors use generalized Legendre curves (see \S \ref{GLC}) to construct families of 2-dimensional abelian varieties with quaternionic multiplication (QM) that are parametrized by Shimura curves associated with arithmetic triangle groups with compact fundamental domains.
-For instance, the primitive part of the Jacobian varieties of (the smooth models of) $y^6=x^4(1-x)^3(1-\l x)$ gives rise to a family of 2-dimensional abelian varieties parametrized by the Shimura curve associated with the arithmetic triangle group (3,6,6).
-Another construction of the family has been obtained by Petkova-Shiga \cite{Petkova-Shiga} using Picard curves.
-In general the strategy in \cite{WIN3a} leads to computable families of generalized Legendre curves giving rise to hypergeometric abelian varieties of dimension larger than 2.
+In \cite{WIN3a}, based on \cite{Wolfart} by Wolfart and \cite{Archinard} by Archinard, \bk the authors use generalized Legendre curves (see \S \ref{GLC}) to construct families of 2-dimensional abelian varieties with quaternionic multiplication (QM) that are parametrized by Shimura curves associated with arithmetic triangle groups with compact fundamental domains.
+For example, the primitive part of the Jacobian varieties of (the smooth models of) $y^6=x^4(1-x)^3(1-\l x)$ gives rise to a family of 2-dimensional abelian varieties parametrized by the Shimura curve associated with the arithmetic triangle group (3,6,6).
+Another construction of such a family of abelian varieties has been obtained by Petkova-Shiga \cite{Petkova-Shiga} using Picard curves.
+In general the strategy in \cite{WIN3a} yields computable families of generalized Legendre curves giving rise to hypergeometric abelian varieties of dimension larger than 2.
 For instance, the arithmetic triangle group (2,6,6) can be realized using the periods of the generalized Legendre curve $y^{12}=x^9(1-x)^5(1-\l x)$.
-For a generic choice of $\l\in \ol{\Q}$, its primitive part of the Jacobian variety is of dimension $\varphi(12)=4$.
+(See Examples \ref{(a,6,6)} and \ref{(a,6,6)-2} for relations between the Legendre curves and the arithmetic triangle groups (3,6,6) and (2,6,6).)
+By the discussion in \S \ref{GLC}, \bk for any $\l\in {\Q}\setminus\{0,1\}$, the \bk primitive part of the Jacobian variety of the smooth model of $y^{12}=x^9(1-x)^5(1-\l x)$ is of dimension $\varphi(12)=4$.
 It is natural to ask whether such a 4-dimensional abelian variety is simple or not.
-Meanwhile the two arithmetic groups (3,6,6) and (2,6,6) are commensurable \cite{Takeuchi}.
-Below, one can use Theorem \ref{thm:quad-2F1}, a quadratic formula for $_2\F_1$, to conclude the following relation.
+Meanwhile the two arithmetic groups (3,6,6) and (2,6,6) are commensurable, as seen in \cite{Takeuchi} by Takeuchi.
+Here, we \bk will use Theorem \ref{thm:quad-2F1}, which is a quadratic formula for $_2\F_1$, to prove the following theorem.